-A project which combines her love for the built form with graphic design, is a magnificent three-dimensional type-based interpretive walk on the Burnie foreshore.
-The Pulp Paper Trail was designed to honour the men and women who came from and to the North West Coast of Tasmania to work at Burnie’s pulp and paper mill between the years of 1937 and 2010.
-Of it, she wrote: ‘This is a job that probably covers off all that I have learnt over the years, indulging the frustrated architect within me, a love of typography and the opportunity to collaborate with like-minded people who have enriched my vision… and all standing proud against a beautiful open space’.
+More recently, in 2013 Warner completed a project for the Burnie foreshore which showcases her appreciation of three-dimensional design.
+The Burnie Pulp Paper Trail was designed to honour the men and women who came to Tasmania to work at the mill between 1937 and 2010.
+Warner’s bold typographic forms provide an interpretive journey for visitors to follow.
+Reflecting on this compelling work, and her career more broadly, Warner neatly encapsulates a distinctive and individual methodology; ‘This is a project that probably covers all that I have learnt over the years, indulging the frustrated architect within me, a love of typography and the opportunity to collaborate with like-minded people who have enriched my vision… and all standing proud against a beautiful open space.’

 Dominic Hofstede (written for 2019 AGDA Hall of Fame)